anowell/quasar/README.md

 }
 ```

-See the [`examples`](https://github.com/anowell/quasar/tree/master/examples) directory to get a sense of how it works today.
+And every such framework needs a To Do app; Quasar has two: [Mustache To Do](https://github.com/anowell/quasar/blob/master/examples/app/src/components/todo.rs), and [Maud To Do](https://github.com/anowell/quasar/blob/master/examples/maudapp/src/components/todo.rs).

 ## Goals

 Quasar is still exploring some ideas and working to better understand what works and what's missing in [webplatform](https://github.com/tcr/rust-webplatform).
 Here are some overarching questions that are guiding this experimentation right now:

 - Can Quasar achieve a level of abstractions that feel comparable to modern Javascript frameworks?
-(I believe some macros could allow it to rival the declarative syntax of some other frameworks.)
+(Probably with the help of macros eventually after some dust settles.)
 - What might it look like to have "isomorphic" rust, where the same rendering code can run both client and server side?
 - How can I leverage the type system to achieve more flexible and/or more robust frontend development? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)